nbrochec/realtimeIPTrecognition/README.md

 ```

 ### Preprocess your datasets
-To preprocess your datasets, use the following command. he only required argument is `--name`.
+To preprocess your datasets, use the following command.
+The only required argument is `--name`.
 ```
 python preprocess.py --name project_name
 ```